 - Approves of the May Revise requested reduction in General Fund expenditure authority of \$164.2 million in 2019-20 and \$90.3 million in 2020-21 to reflect lower than projected state subsidy program enrollment in the Covered California Health Benefit Exchange. - Adopts trailer bill language to allow Exchange plans in the Bronze metal tier to vary from the 60 percent actuarial value requirement by plus five percent or minus two percent.
-This language would align with the federal upper limit variance of plus five percent. - Adopts trailer bill to amend the statute that governs the enforcement of the healthcare individual mandate tax penalties, created through the 2019 Budget Act.
+Federal rules that govern benefit design in these plans has resulted in actuarial values that exceed the plus four percent variance limit in state law.
+This language would align with the federal upper limit variance of plus five percent.
+Without this language, Bronze plans approved for the 2021 plan year would not be allowed. - Adopts trailer bill to amend the statute that governs the enforcement of the healthcare individual mandate tax penalties, created through the 2019 Budget Act.
 Specifically, it eliminates several unintended and unwarranted detriments to taxpayers and avoids unnecessary costs and risks to Franchise Tax Board processes by addressing an unintended drafting error in payment priority rules.
 Also codifies a cap on the penalty amount comparable to the federal cap.